 What is SARS?

-Severe acute respiratory syndrome (SARS) is a respiratory disease caused by a coronavirus called SARS-associated coronavirus (SARS-CoV).
+Severe acute respiratory syndrome (SARS) is a respiratory disease caused by the SARS-associated coronavirus (SARS-CoV).

 What is SARS-CoV?

-SARS-associated coronavirus (SARS-CoV) is a type of coronavirus.
-SARS-CoV was first detected in Asia in 2003 and it then spread to more than two dozen countries in North America, South America, Europe and Asia before it was controlled.
-During the 2003 outbreak, a total of 8,098 people worldwide became sick and 774 people died.
-In the United States, only eight people developed SARS, including one person who was a Virginia resident.
+SARS-CoV is a type of coronavirus.
+SARS-CoV was first detected in Asia in 2003 and then spread to more than two dozen countries in North America, South America, Europe and Asia before it was controlled.
+According to the World Health Organization, a total of 8,098 people worldwide became sick during the 2003 outbreak and 774 of these people died.
+In the United States, only eight people developed SARS, including one Virginia resident.
 Since 2004, no cases of SARS have been reported in the world.

 Is MERS-CoV the same as SARS-CoV?

-MERS-CoV is not the same as SARS-CoV which caused a global outbreak in 2003.
+MERS-CoV is not the same as SARS-CoV.
 Both viruses are coronaviruses and both can cause severe respiratory disease.
-However, unlike SARS-CoV, MERS-CoV does not appear to spread as easily from person to person as SARS-CoV.
+MERS-CoV, however, does not appear to spread as easily from person to person as SARS-CoV.

 Who gets SARS?

-Since 2004, no cases of SARS have been reported in the world.
+Since 2004, there have been no cases of SARS in the world.
 During the 2003 global outbreak, most people who got sick were exposed to the virus in healthcare facilities where an infected person was receiving care, or in the household of an infected person.